 In addition to designating a safe room stocked with necessary supplies, it’s a good idea to create a portable safety kit in case it is too dangerous to stay in your home.
 We recommend keeping basic first aid supplies in the kit, as well as flashlights, batteries, a portable self-powered radio, and an emergency signal light.
 A backup pair of clothes, underwear, and socks for everyone in the family could come in handy if you need to wait out the storm in public a shelter.
 If you don’t want to build one from scratch, check out the Deluxe Auto First Aid Kit ($21, American Red Cross) with on-the-go medical equipment and a travel blanket.

 4. Keep a Tornado Kit in Your Car

 You won't always be at home when a tornado strikes, so it’s important to have on-the-go supplies.
-Use a water-resistant toolbox to store water bottles, a first aid kit, whistle, a battery-powered weather radio, disinfectant wipes, a small amount of cash, and granola bars in your vehicle.
+Use a water-resistant toolbox to store water bottles, a first aid kit, a whistle, a battery-powered weather radio, disinfectant wipes, a small amount of cash, and granola bars in your vehicle.
 If you are in the car during a tornado, drive to a nearby shelter and bring the kit in with you.
-If you are stuck outdoors, only take shelter under a highway overpass or in a ditch at the last resort—the National Oceanic and Atmospheric Administration warns that people out in the open could be exposed to flying debris, dangerous winds, and hail.
+If you are stuck outdoors, only take shelter under a highway overpass or in a ditch at the last resort; the National Oceanic and Atmospheric Administration warns that people out in the open could be exposed to flying debris, dangerous winds, and hail.

 Related: How To Make An Emergency Car Kit